Best Budget 4K Monitors 2024

 Screen Size: 27" - Resolution: 4K - Refresh Rate: 60hz - Panel Type: IPS - HDR: HDR 10 - Brightness: 300 cd/m2 - Other Features: FreeSync, Anti-Glare Coating

-LG are another massive brand that creates some of the best monitors (and TVs) in the world, but with this one, they've managed to pack in some impressive specs and still keep it cost-effective.
+LG is another massive brand that creates some of the best monitors (and TVs) in the world, but with this one, they've managed to pack in some impressive specs and still keep it cost-effective.
 We'd go as far as to say also this is one of the best monitors for working from home, too.

-This display is actually an IPS screen, which allows for a wider viewing angle and typically better colour and brightness too.
+This display is actually an IPS screen, which allows for a wider viewing angle and typically better color and brightness too.
 In this case, that means 300 cd/m2 and 98% sRGB colour coverage - not too shabby if you ask us.
 You can read more about IPS panels right here.

 Interestingly, it even has HDR 10, which can be a real plus if you're consuming content or playing HDR games.
 This should mean that blacks will look more 'inky' than on a non-HDR monitor, and that can make all the difference in making your content look a whole lot more realistic - and that goes for gaming especially.